kfjahnke/envutil/README.md

 This value is for the output.
 The extent of the input is gleaned from the file.
-If you don't pass an extent, envutil will pick a 'sensible' value: if the source is a lat/lon environment, it will pick a multiple of 64 which is just larger than 4/pi times the lat/lon input's width, to make up for the distortions of the rectilinear projection towards the edges.
-For the reverse conversion, it will use four times the cubemap's width, which results in at least equal resolution.
+If you don't pass an extent, envutil will pick a 'sensible' value: if the source is a lat/lon environment, it will pick a multiple of 64 which is just larger than 1/pi times the lat/lon input's width, to make up for the distortions of the rectilinear projection towards the edges - the extent is chosen so that the resolution in the center of the cube faces is the same as the lat/lon image's at the equator.
+For the reverse conversion, it will use twice the cubemap's width, which also results in at least equal resolution.

 ## --itp ITP             interpolator: 1 for direct bilinear, -1 for OIIO's anisotropic

 So far, there are these two interpolators. the 'direct blinear' is very fast and it's often good enough if the resolution of source and target don't differ much.
 If aliasing is an issue and good quality is required, OIIO's anisotropic is recommended.
 This is slow and tends to come out quite soft, losing some detail.
 I offer 'twining' with the next option, which can improve the quality of the result when the direct bilinear